yokoffing/Betterfox/README.md

 <noscript><a href="https://liberapay.com/yokoffing/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>

 ## Credit
-* Betterfox mirrors the ongoing work and research provided by [arkenfox](https://github.com/arkenfox/user.js).
-Where there are questions regarding originality, credit belongs to arkenfox.
+* Betterfox mirrors the ongoing work provided by [arkenfox](https://github.com/arkenfox/user.js).
+Additionally, this repository includes content reproduced or adapted from other sources.
+Credit for overlapping material goes to the original authors.
 * Appreciation goes to the [Firefox](https://www.mozilla.org/en-US/firefox/new/) team and developers working on [Bugzilla](https://bugzilla.mozilla.org/home), fighting for the open web.
 * A special thanks to [Alex Kontos](https://github.com/MrAlex94) of [Waterfox](https://github.com/WaterfoxCo/Waterfox) for his collaboration in v.116.
 * Many thanks to the 2021 [Ghostery](https://github.com/ghostery) team for testing Betterfox at scale in its early days.